Article by Singapore Feng Shui Master Edwaard Liu

 For family with spiritual believes, it is also a good day to pray to the Heaven, Earth Deity and Ancestors. (天，地，人).
 Many traditional Chinese believe the Earth Deity土地公is the guardian for the home and every home has a guardian, on the day of moving in, they pray to the Earth Deity for blessings.

 Everything else that is above the ground is governed by the lord of heaven 天公 also known as the jade emperor 玉帝, since we are living in three dimensional space, we also wish to invoke the blessing of the jade emperor when moving into the new house.
-Prayers to the ancestor are a form of respect to inform your ancestors that you have moved, regardless of whether you have a shrine dedicated for them at home.
+Prayer to the ancestors are a form of respect to inform your ancestors that you have moved, regardless of whether you have a shrine dedicated for them at home.
 Many people do not know that ancestors have the ability to bless their descendants, if they pay respect their ancestors.
 One of the easiest way is to buy pre-packed joss paper offering for the lord of Heaven, Earth Deity and ancestors. 天公，土地公，祖先, which is usually available at incense and joss paper shops.
 If you do not have an altar at home, you can bring the offerings to your new house, pray and ask for blessings in the house, then light the incense and offering outside the house.

 CALL US NOW!